macrofun-sheffield/macrofun-sheffield.github.io/pages/future.md

 # Next session:

-### 26th of September: Work profiles 2: the personal website
+### 10th of October: Work profiles 3: the interview

  * at 15:00 room D216

-Ankita Sinha is going to tell us what to put in your personal website/webpage
+How to prepare for interviews?
+What to talk about and how to answer questions?

 # Sessions after that:

-### 10th of October: IDEs and coding assistants
+### 24th of October: IDEs and coding assistants

  * at 15:00 room D216

 Yichen He is going to tell us about how to use integrated development environments and coding co-pilots to make coding easier!

-### 24th of October: Work profiles 3: the interview

- * at 15:00 room D216

-How to prepare for interviews?
-What to talk about and how to answer questions?

 <!-- ### 7th of November: Outreach 1: how to get more involved at a local level?